|

 Florida, Barbarians at the Gate: rebels destroy art collection.

-marches against the Coup D'etat and defacto UN protectorate, the Haitian
+Instead of hunger strikes and marches against the Coup D'etat and defacto

-Lawyers Leadership urges progressive organizations to sponsor celebration
+UN protectorate, the Haitian Lawyers Leadership urges progressive organizations

-soliciting their help for educational Teach Ins and Cultural Forums.
+plays and organizations, soliciting their help for educational Teach

-HLLN shall, from time to time, connect, promote and encourage the work
+Ins and Cultural Forums.
+HLLN shall, from time to time, connect, promote

-of selected Haitian artists.
+and encourage the work of selected Haitian artists.
 (See Art with soul).
-The Leadership shall

-structure and Haitian experts, Haitian artists and purveyors of Haitian
+referrals on workshop structure and Haitian experts, Haitian artists

-art, spirituality and culture to lead the Cultural Forums and Teach-Ins.
+and purveyors of Haitian art, spirituality and culture to lead the Cultural

-now and onwards until Haiti is free, with Celebrating
+until Haiti is free, with Celebrating

 Haitian culture and art, as one of the richest culture in the Western